 General Principles

 Organic plant breeding and variety development is sustainable, enhances genetic diversity and relies on natural reproductive ability.
+It aims for new varieties particularly suited for organic production systems.
 Organic plant breeding is a holistic approach that respects natural crossing barriers and is based on fertile plants that can establish a viable relationship with the living soil.
 Organic varieties are obtained by an organic plant breeding program.

 Requirements: